 3. Charge The Right Amount

 Make sure that you are charging the tenant the right amount, which is just comparable to your strong competitors.
 Search for the standard rent amount for the state that you are in.
 This way, you will not lose potential clients over erroneous charging.
-So, make sure to get those payment agreements done correctly.
+Thus, make sure to get the payment agreements done correctly.

 4. Follow The Premises

-You, as a landlord, also want you to make sure that you are also following the premises you promised for your tenants.
+You, as a landlord, also want to make sure that you are also following the promises you made to your tenants.
 In your legal agreement, you will be listing your responsibility as a landlord like providing proper maintenance for the property.
 Maintenance is essential for tenants.

 5. Review The Agreement

 When you finish writing the document, you need to consider reviewing it.
-This agreement has many essential points that you need not forget, such as the rights and responsibilities of both parties.
+This agreement has many essential points that you need not forget, like the rights and responsibilities of both parties.
 This written document clearly spells out the details of the promises between both parties.
-Have someone professional review the agreement is better.
+If someone professional reviews the agreement it is a positive point.
 List down all the assessments and work on it.